torydebra/AUV-Coop-Assembly/Readme.md

 * **image_transport** (already included with default ros installation?) to deal with ros topics which share images
 *  [**VISP 3.2**](https://visp.inria.fr/) Visual Servoing Platform
    It is nicer to use than opencv when dealing with more robotic vision things like *model based stereo tracking of an object*
+* **PCL**

 ## Solutions for some possible compiling issue: